Bi-graded Koszul modules, K3 carpets, and Green's conjecture: Abstract

 \section{Abstract}

 We extend the theory of Koszul modules to the bi-graded case, and prove a vanishing theorem that allows us to show that the Canonical Ribbon Conjecture of Bayer and Eisenbud holds over a field of characteristic zero or at least equal to the Clifford index.
 Our results confirm a conjecture of Eisenbud and Schreyer regarding the characteristics where the generic statement of Green's conjecture holds.
-They also recover and extend to positive characteristics results due to Aprodu and Voisin asserting that Green's Conjecture holds for generic curves of each gonality.
+They also recover and extend to positive characteristics the results of Voisin asserting that Green's Conjecture holds for generic curves of each gonality.